PrafulSrivastava/Shieldly/README.md

 GET /api/v1/hotspots/context?lat=49.1427&lng=9.2109
 ```

 Returns a Gemini-generated safety summary for the area.
-Set `MOCK_GEMINI=true` to get a hardcoded response without a real API key.

 ---